directus/docs/content/tutorials/1.getting-started/create-reusable-blocks-with-many-to-any-relationships.md

 authors:
   - name: Bryant Gillespie
     title: Growth Engineer
+description: Many websites are made of common, repeating sections or groups of content.
 ---

 Many websites are made of common, repeating sections or groups of content.

 A common use case when using Directus as a Headless CMS is creating individual blocks that can be re-used on many